 The idea here should be selfless as it’s important to put others first, and it will also bring positivity to your side.

 Another important characteristic of servant leadership is that the leader should be humble.

-It should be something that keeps you down to earth and keeps the negative emotions out of your mind.
+It should keep you down to earth and keep the negative emotions out of your mind.